f4pga/f4pga-arch-defs/quicklogic/README.md

     Generates a binary bitstream file from the FASM file using the `qlfasm.py` tool.
 The bitstream is ready to be loaded to the FPGA.

 - **jlink**
-    For the conveniance of programming the EOS S3 SoC the `jlink` stage generates a command script which configures the IOMUX of the SoC and loads the bitstream to the FPGA.
+    For convenience of programming the EOS S3 SoC, the `jlink` stage generates a command script which configures the IOMUX of the SoC and loads the bitstream to the FPGA.
 The script is ready to be executed via the *JLink commander* tool.

 Executing a particular stage implies that all stages before it will be executed as well (if needed).
 They form a dependency chain.